CeeThinwa/BTS-Continuous-Learning/book/_build/html/_sources/initial_setup.md

-Initially, after deploying the page, I would navigate to the `gh-pages` branch, but I realised that it was not necessary since running the `ghp-import -n -p -f _build/html` command automatically local changes to remote in the `gh-pages` branch.
+Initially, after deploying the page, I would navigate to the `gh-pages` branch, but I realised that it was not necessary since running the `ghp-import -n -p -f _build/html` command automatically sends local changes to remote in the `gh-pages` branch.

 <br>